Jeff Huson

-Jeffrey Kent Huson (born August 15, 1964) is a former Major League Baseball utility player.
+Jeffrey Kent Huson (born August 15, 1964) is an American former professional baseball utility infielder.
+He played in Major League Baseball (MLB) for the Montreal Expos, Texas Rangers, Baltimore Orioles, Milwaukee Brewers, Seattle Mariners, Anaheim Angels, and Chicago Cubs.
 He is an alumnus of the University of Wyoming.

-Signed by the Montreal Expos as an amateur free agent in 1985, Huson made his Major League Baseball debut with the Expos on September 2, 1988, and appeared in his final game on October 1, 2000.
-He played 3B in the Cal Ripken Jr. 2,131 consecutive record game.
+Signed by the Expos as an amateur free agent in 1985, Huson made his MLB debut with them on September 2, 1988.
+He appeared in his final game on October 1, 2000.
+He played third base in Cal Ripken Jr.'s 2,131st consecutive record game.

 Huson is a color analysis commentator for the Colorado Rockies.